frostjohn/BraintreeIntegrations/README.md

-# V.Zero Ruby demo using Sinatra
+# Braintree Integrations - Ruby demo using Sinatra

-This is a Braintree Dropin JS Client Library in Sinatra.
+This is Braintree Dropin, Hosted Fields and Paypal in Sinatra.
 ## Technology

 This demo uses